nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/features.rst

 Supported protocols
 *******************

-The nRF52 Series multiprotocol radio supports Bluetooth Low Energy (LE), proprietary protocols (including Enhanced ShockBurst and Gazell), ANT, Thread, Zigbee, and 802.15.4.
+The nRF52 Series multiprotocol radio supports Bluetooth Low Energy (LE) including Bluetooth mesh, proprietary protocols (including Enhanced ShockBurst and Gazell), ANT, Thread, Zigbee, and 802.15.4.
 Standard interface protocols like NFC and USB are supported on a range of the devices in the series and with supporting software.

 .. note::